 Do Medicare Advantage plans cover hormone replacement therapy?

 Medicare Advantage plans must cover at least as well as Medicare.
 So, yes, these plans can include HRT.
 Please verify that the formulary includes the medications specific to your needs.
-Part C could also be beneficial in providing health services not available on Medicare.
+Part C could also benefit in providing health services unavailable on Medicare.

 Will Medicare Supplement insurance cover hormone replacement therapy?

 Medigap plans don’t cover medications.
 However, when it comes time for gender-affirming surgery, the policy could cover the 20% coinsurance you’d otherwise pay.
 A Medicare Supplement insurance plan means you have little to no out-of-pocket costs.